 Time Name Aim/Activity Material needed 20' 1.
 What are you proud of?
 What do you regret?
 Youth experience the link between their qualities and performances that they are proud of and the ones they regret. - 45' 2.
-My motto in life Youth find out about the middle way of their passion (heart) and the brainworks it needs (head) to realise their passion.
+My motto in life Youth find out about the middle way of their passion (heart) and the brainwork it needs (head) to realise their passion.
 Colourful paper and pens 40' 3.
 Energy from work Youth experience that there are several elements in work or in tasks that will influence their energy and passion.
 Flipchart 60' 4.
 Healthy body, healthy mind Youth discuss the importance and health and what measures they can take to stay healthy.
-15' 5.
+80' Women and men working together for a better future Youth reflect on internalised gender stereotypes and discuss the advantages of gender equality.
+15' 6.
 Why do we need time management?
 Youth learn the importance of time management.
 Thread or ribbon, flipchart paper strip, scissors.
-45' 6.
-Energizer on time management Fun activity to learn about planning and prioritizing tasks.
-Flipchart 45' 7.
+45' 7.
+Energizer on time manage-ment Fun activity to learn about planning and prioritizing tasks.
+Flipchart 45' 8.
 Manage your time Help youth to manage their time effectively to achieve their goals.
-They identify what activities are contributing to their goals and which are distracting them Writing material 20' 8.
+They identify what activities Writing material are contributing to their goals and which are distracting them 20' 8.
 Parkinson's law Youth learn that planning their time and having limited time for a task actually helps them to reach their set goals faster.
-30' 9.
+30' 10.
 Role play to wrap up topic Youth reflect on how to effectively manage time in stressful situations. -